micmejia/bible-dump/NKJV/Leviticus/Lev 4.md

 Now the Lord spoke to Moses, saying,

 ###### 2
-"Speak to the children of Israel, saying: 'If a person sins [^a]unintentionally against any of the commandments of the Lord _in anything_ which ought not to be done, and does any of them,
+"Speak to the children of Israel, saying: 'If a person sins unintentionally against any of the commandments of the Lord _in anything_ which ought not to be done, and does any of them,

 ###### 3
 if the anointed priest sins, bringing guilt on the people, then let him offer to the Lord for his sin which he has sinned a young bull without blemish as a sin offering.